-Recently baby wearing has hit the headlines regarding the safety of baby slings.
-Like any baby product just like a pram, car seat you buy good quality and you use them to the manufacturers instructions.
+Just like any baby product such as a pram or car seat, there are high-quality, tested, well-designed and safe products and more questionable alternatives.
+With any baby product we recommended buying a reputable brand, choosing a good quality product and following the manufacturers instructions.
 Baby Slings are no different.
 You as a parent are responsible for your child's safety at all times when baby wearing just like you are when you are driving, pushing a pram, using a high chair.

 Here is a reminder on what you should do when you purchase and use a baby sling or carrier.